 - Secure all devices, especially smartphones.
 Smartphones are a device carried by virtually everyone, and often it contains our most personal information.
 Whether iPhone or Android, research the best way to secure it for full privacy including options such as remote wipe.

 - Use a unique password for each site.
 That way, if one of your passwords gets compromised, the others are still safe.
 Use complex passwords and never share them.
 Using multi-factor authentication (MFA) wherever possible will help protect you even more.

-- Use a password manager.
+- Use a password manager; UC Berkeley offers free LastPass Premium to all users with a CalNet ID.
 Using an encrypted password manager to store your passwords makes it easy to access and use a complex, unique password for each site.

 - Know what you are sharing.
 Check the privacy settings on all of your apps and social media accounts to ensure that they are set to share only what you want; with whom you want.
 Don’t rely on the default settings.